nasa/cumulus-orca/website/docs/developer/deployment-guide/deployment-with-cumulus.md

 ### Modifying `cumulus-tf/terraform.tfvars`

-At the end of the `terrafor.tfvars` file, add the following code.
+At the end of the `terraform.tfvars` file, add the following code.
 Update the required and optional variable values to the values needed for your particular environment.